MoonPoet/xaprb-src/content/blog/2009/03/13/50-things-to-know-before-migrating-oracle-to-mysql.md

 42. There are no materialized views.
 43. The statistics vary between storage engines and regardless of the storage engine, are limited to simple cardinality and rows-in-a-range.
 In other words, statistics on data distribution are limited.
 There is not much control over updating of statistics.
 44. There is no built-in promotion or failover mechanism.
 45. Replication is asynchronous and has many limitations and edge cases.
-For example, it is single-threaded, so a powerful slave can find it hard to replicate fast enough to keep up with a less powerful master.
+For example, it is single-threaded, so a powerful replica can find it hard to replicate fast enough to keep up with a less powerful master.
 46. Cluster is not what you think it is.
 Maybe I already said that, but it bears repeating.
 47. The data dictionary (INFORMATION_SCHEMA) is limited and very slow (it can easily crash a busy server).
 48. There is no online ALTER TABLE.